 Here are some tips and techniques you can use for writing catchy and compelling headlines:

 Paradox - A contradiction that could be true.
-You can eat a bag of sweets but the bag will still be full, War is peace and so on.
-Paradox's get people thinking and will help entice your potential readers.
+You can eat a bag of sweets, but the bag will still be full, or War is Peace, as two examples.
+Using a paradox helps to attract potential readers, and makes people think.

-Puns - Puns are not only humorous but are catchy e.g "I tried to record an album in a reptile shop, but there was a terrible gecko".
+Puns - Puns are not only humorous, but also catchy.
+For example, "I tried to record an album in a reptile shop, but there was a terrible gecko".

-If you really want to push the limits of your press release why not look at our Optimising The Press Release Content Guide it's free!
+If you truly want to push the limits of your press release, why not look at our free Optimising The Press Release Content Guide.